impressivemachines/ImpressiveAI/README.md

     mA.block(10,0,5,5).diag().copy_from(svd.matrixU.col(0).head(5));

 ### Build Instructions
-1. Download and install CMAKE
+1. Download and install CMAKE - you will need version 3.1 or above
 2. Create a build directory wherever you want to build the library
 3. From the command line, cd to your build directory
 4. Run cmake "path/to/the/metaphor/git/source/directory"